aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getIntValue() {#getIntValue--}

+<b>@deprecated.</b> Please use the 'intValue' property instead.
 Gets the integer value contained in the cell.

 ```javascript
 getIntValue() : number;